 Also, an agreement must cover three separate areas-abatement, burden sharing, and enforcement.
-It must get the "what" and "how" part right in each area.
-But to avoid being too ambitious we will mostly leave much of the enforcement question to Nordhaus (chapter 4).
-This leaves the two closely related areas, abatement and burden sharing.
-So the challenge is to find a treaty design that solves the free-rider problem for abatement and solves the fairburden-sharing problem, and to find a way to negotiate the two solutions that will lead to a strong treaty and not to a deadlock or to weak commitments.
+It must get the "what" and "how" parts right in each area.
+But to avoid being too ambitious, we will only briefly speak to enforcement and leave that question mostly to Nordhaus (chapter 7, this volume).
+It is important to note, however, that enforcement is not a substitute for a common commitment but rather a complement (see MacKay et al., 2015).
+This leaves the two closely related areas: abatement and burden sharing.
+The challenge is to find a treaty design that solves the free-rider problem for abatement and the fair burden-sharing problem, as well as to find a way to negotiate the two solutions that will lead to a strong treaty and not to a deadlock or weak commitments.

-2.2.
 The Pledge-and-Review Non-Solution

-Pledge-and-review was first proposed by Japan in a memo to the UNFCCC in 1991, and was much discussed starting in 1992.
-It is now the model for the hoped-for Paris Protocol.
-Intended Nationally Determined Contributions (INDCs) are the pledges, and these will be reviewed and, hopefully, upgraded occasionally.
-These are individual commitments.
-But the situation is actually much worse than this implies.
+Pledge-and-review was first proposed by Japan in a memo to the UNFCCC in 1991 and was much discussed starting in 1992.
+It was the model for the Paris Agreement.
+Intended Nationally Determined Contributions (INDCs) are the pledges, and these will be reviewed and, it is hoped, upgraded occasionally.
+These are individual commitments, not common commitments, and so they do not address free-riding.
+But the situation is actually much worse than this statement implies.

-The Kyoto Protocol was based on individual commitments, but all countries committed to some percentage emission reduction below their 1990 emissions level.
-This provided some hope of comparability.
-But pledge-and-review commitments are quite free-form even for developed countries and entirely free-form for developing countries.
-This will make them essentially impossible to compare.
+The Kyoto Protocol was based on individual commitments, too, but all countries committed to some percentage (not a common percentage) of emission reduction below their 1990 emissions level.
+These commitments provided some hope of comparability.
+But the Paris pledge-and-review commitments are quite free-form even for developed countries and entirely free-form for developing countries.
+Hence, they are essentially impossible to compare.

-Being both individual and non-comparable will open the door wide to free riding.
-Many countries will do their best either to lock in a free ride, or to prevent others from free riding on them.
+Being both individual and noncomparable opens the door wide to freeriding.
+Many countries will do their best to either lock in a free-ride or prevent others from free-riding on them.
 Either strategy results in weak pledges.
-Hence we conclude that this approach will fail.
-For a further discussion, see the papers by Weitzman (chapter 5) and by Gollier and Tirole (chapter 6).
+Hence, this approach will fail.
+For further discussion of actual outcomes in Paris, see Cooper (chapter 5, this volume) and the references cited therein.
+For a further general discussion of why individual commitments will fail to solve the climate dilemma, see Cramton et al. (chapter 12, this volume), Weitzman (chapter 8, this volume), and Gollier and Tirole (chapter 10, this volume).

-2.3.
 Problems with Cap-and-Trade

-Global cap-and-trade, is likely the oldest of the three major approaches, although the early (standard) versions were not global and worked quite differently.
-There are variations of global cap-and-trade, but we will adhere to the most up-to-date and authoritative one, presented by Gollier and Tirole in this volume.
+Global cap-and-trade is likely the oldest of the three major approaches (global carbon pricing, pledge-and-review, global cap-and-trade), although the early (standard) versions were not global and worked quite differently.
+There are variations of global cap-and-trade, but for simplicity we will mostly adhere to the most up-to-date one, presented by Gollier and Tirole (chapter 10, this volume).

 This approach first negotiates a global cap, Q, which is a quantity limit on emissions.
 However, no country is responsible for it, and at this stage, nothing has been decided about how to share responsibility for it.
-So what looks like simplicity has actually left us in a worse negotiating predicament than the one faced by the Kyoto negotiations.
+So what looks like simplicity has likely left us in a worse negotiating predicament than the one faced by the Kyoto negotiations.
 In Kyoto, countries just signed up for whatever abatement reduction they wanted.
-So naturally they reached agreement, just as they will in Paris with INDCs.
-But that would not likely work under this new global cap-and-trade approach, because voluntary pledges probably would add up to too more than the agreed Q. It is easy to be ambitious for the group when choosing Q, and then easy again to allocate your own country a lot of permits and explain that others should be taking fewer.
+So naturally they reached agreement, just as they did in Paris with INDCs.
+However, that would not likely work under this global cap-and-trade approach because voluntary pledges probably would add up to more than the agreed Q. It is easy to be ambitious for the group when choosing Q, and again it is easy to allocate to your own country a lot of permits and explain that others should be taking fewer.